Newcastle City Farmers Market is held at Newcastle Showground. There are amazing products on sale most Sundays of the month.

-NSW Farmers Market Pty Ltd has been operating Farmers and Makers Markets since 1999 when we trialed our very first farmers’ market at the Historical River Port of Morpeth, NSW.
+NSW Farmers Market Pty Ltd has been operating farmers’ markets since 1999 when we trialled our very first farmers’ market at the Historical River Port of Morpeth, NSW.

-Over the many years we have introduced many new farmers and artisans to a supportive hungry crowd through our markets.
+Over the many years we have introduced many new farmers and artisans to a supportive hungry crowd through our efforts.
 Many of these fine food and artisan market creators are still attending the market after all these years.
-We have said for many years that Farmers and Makers markets are good for product development, the local economy, sustainability, the environment and for tourism.
+We have said for many years that Farmers markets are good for product development, the local economy, sustainability, the environment and for tourism.

-Newcastle City Farmers Market is one of our Companys’ initiatives in the Hunter which started initially at the Broadmeadow Basketball Stadium late in 2004.
-Since early 2005 the market has called the Newcastle Showground and Entertainment Centre our public space for bringing together local farmers, producers and hand-made artisans to 10,000 customers a week.
-As well as the locals from the many Newcastle suburbs and adjoining Lake Macquarie Council area, customers come from all over the Hunter Valley, Mid-North Coast and Sydney.
-Quite a few even catch the train to Broadmeadow Station and then walk to the Showground to do their shopping.
+Newcastle City Farmers Market is one of our Company’s initiatives in the Hunter which started initially at the Broadmeadow Basketball Stadium late in 2004.
+Since early 2005 the market has called the Newcastle Showgrounds and Entertainment Centre our public space for bringing together local farmers, producers and hand-made artisans to 8,500* customers a week (last audit *August 2017).
+As well as the locals from many Newcastle suburbs and adjoining Lake Macquarie Council areas, customers from all walks of life come from all over the Hunter Valley, Mid-North Coast and Sydney to attend Newcastle City Farmers Market.